 Goodbye, Old Man Winter!
 This year handed a harsh winter to us here in Ohio, with February snow storms that had wide-reaching effects across the entire United States.
 Luckily we are safe here at Delaware Court, and we even managed to take advantage of the cold and snow by making fun crafts and playing engaging games.
 Just imagine what we’ll be able to do in the spring!

-Speaking of spring, you may know that the spring (vernal) equinox takes place in just a couple of weeks, on March 20th this year.
-Do you know what an equinox means compared to the solstices, or the cultural history behind them?
+Speaking of spring, the spring (vernal) equinox takes place in just a couple of weeks, on March 20th this year.
+Do you know what an equinox means compared to the solstices or their cultural history?

 The solstices take place in June and December, and they’re “the days when the Sun’s path in the sky is the farthest north or south from the Equator,” according to Britannica.
-The equinoxes, on the other hand, initiate the spring and fall seasons.
-It’s when the Sun reaches its highest point in the sky halfway between sunrise and sunset.
-The days will start getting much longer, and that’s reason to celebrate!
+It’s when the Sun reaches its highest point in the sky, halfway between sunrise and sunset.
+The days will start getting much longer, and that’s a reason to celebrate!
+On the other hand, the equinoxes initiate the spring and fall seasons.

 Do you know of legends about the vernal equinox from other cultures?
 What do you do, if anything, to celebrate it here in the US?
 We’d love to hear from you!

 If you'd like to get more information about our facility or schedule a tour for your loved one, please call us at (740) 369-6400.